Ranchitos East, Texas

-Ranchitos East is a census-designated place (CDP) in Webb County, Texas, United States.This was a new CDP formed from parts of the Laredo Ranchettes CDP prior to the 2010 census, with a population of 212.
+Ranchitos East is a census-designated place (CDP) in Webb County, Texas, United States.
+It was a new CDP formed from parts of the Laredo Ranchettes CDP prior to the 2010 census.
+As of the 2020 census, Ranchitos East had a population of 189.

 Geography

 Ranchitos East is located at (27.490085, -99.366800).
 The CDP has a total area of 0.1 sqmi, all land.

 Demographics

 Ranchitos East first appeared as a census designated place in the 2010 U.S. census, one of nine CDPS (La Coma, Laredo Ranchettes West, Los Altos, Ranchitos East, San Carlos I, San Carlos II, Tanquecitos South Acres, Tanquecitos South Acres II, and Pueblo Nuevo) from parts of Laredo Ranchettes CDP.